amplitude/amplitude-docs/content/collections/audiences/predictions.md

 * Modify pricing, offers, and discounts relative to a user’s likelihood to convert
 * Fine-tune the content in an ad, email, or website depending on their affinity for that content type

+{{partial:admonition type='note'}}
-**NOTE:** Predictions are available for standard event properties only.
+Predictions are available for standard event properties only.
 They are not available for merged, derived, or transformed properties.
+{{/partial:admonition}}

 Predictions construct a mathematical model to forecast the likelihood that a particular user will take a specific action in your product, and in turn groups users who have similar probabilities.